swaptacular/swpt_creditors_ui/pr0-documents.rst

   interpreted.
 The sender of each transfer can choose among a multitude of standard *transfer note formats*.
 Every transfer note format (and therefore, every "reason format") is identified by a short string — the format's name.
-All format names match the regular
+Format names match the regular
   expression: `^[0-9A-Za-z.-]{0,8}$`